 I invite you to follow me on Instagram @silver_styling.
 I am a make up artist, stylist and natural hair advocate and blogger and share all related bite sized content over there.
 You can also join me on all other socials under Silver Styling.
 Links are on the site.

-I also have a weekly newsletter starting.
+I also have a newsletter starting.
 I will be sharing more content via the newsletter to help you with your hair, styling and makeup inspiration.
 You can subscribe here.

 Until next time….